-The Spring 2013 Brown Bag Series has ended.
+The Brown Bag Lecture Series has concluded for the Fall 2013 semester.

 The Mansfield Center